linked-db/linked-ql/site/api/stream.md

 - over a message port
 - as a streamed HTTP body parsed incrementally

-By default, `EdgeClient`'s and `EdgeWorker`'s `options.portBasedStreaming` is set to `true`, so rows are streamed over a port even on an HTTP transport.
+By default, `EdgeClient`'s `options.portBasedStreaming` is set to `true`, so rows are streamed over a port even on an HTTP transport.
 This requires the backend to expose a port-based channel.
 See the [Edge guide](/guides/edge).

-To stream over native HTTP responses, explicitly set `options.portBasedStreaming` to `false` on both `EdgeClient` and `EdgeWorker`:
+To stream over native HTTP responses, explicitly set `options.portBasedStreaming` to `false` on `EdgeClient`:

 ```js
 const db = new EdgeClient({